Acitulen/DebugMod/3.0.0/README.md

-# **DebugMod**
+# DebugMod
 This mod adds the multifunctional console menu for comfortable modding, debugging and manipulation.

-WARNING.
-This version of DebugMod is designed to function with VotV-pa0082b_0006.
-Using older or newer versions of the game may cause errors!"
+**⚠️WARNING⚠️ This version of DebugMod is designed to function with VotV-pa0082b_0006.
+Using older or newer versions of the game may cause errors!**

+If you have any suggestions or found a bug you can send it as "issue" in my [gitHub repository](https://github.com/Acitulen/DebugMod).

 # Binds (default):

 **M** - open main debug menu.

 **Alt+N** - open variable inspector for object you are looking at.